 It was also a night for remembering the classic tunes that built up the history of the Opry.
 Dierks Bentley joined Del McCoury for a cover of Bill Monroe's "Roll On, Buddy, Roll On."
 Martina McBride and Connie Smith paired up to perform Smith's 1964 hit "Once A Day."
 Josh Turner and Lorrie Morgan delivered a rendition of George Jones and Tammy Wynette's famed "Golden Ring."
 And Montgomery Gentry performed "The Devil Went Down To Georgia" with--who else?--Charlie Daniels.

-The evening closed with Paisley, Urban, Steve Wariner, Ricky Skaggs, and Marty Stuart jamming out on a cover of Merle Haggard's "Workin' Man Blues"--a fitting tribute to all the hard labor that went into the Opry's five-month restoration project.
+Steve Wariner, Ricky Skaggs, and Marty Stuart jamming out on a cover of Merle Haggard's "Workin' Man Blues"--a fitting tribute to all the hard labor that went into the Opry's five-month restoration project.

 What a night!